Fourth Dynasty of Egypt: Djedefre

 Djedefre is credited by historians with a reign of eight years.
 Not much is known of Djedefre, including his inconclusive lineage.
 It is possible that he is Khufu's son or that he was Khufu's brother.
 It is widely suggested that he is the son of a lesser queen who murdered the rightful heir to the throne and Djedefre's half brother, the crown prince Kawab.

-Djedefre chose to build his pyramid several kilometers north of Giza, creating speculation that there was a family feud that caused Djedefre to want to be far away from Khufu's tomb.
-A more favorable conclusion was that Djedef chose to be buried closer to Iunu, the center of the cult of Ra.
+Djedefre chose to build his pyramid several kilometers north of Giza, creating speculation that there was a family feud that caused him to want to be far away from Khufu's tomb.
+A more favorable conclusion was that Djedefre chose to be buried closer to Iunu, the center of the cult of Ra.

 His pyramid also features a statue of his wife, Hetepheres II, in the form of a sphinx.
 She was a daughter of Khufu and had been the wife of Kawab.
 It is sometimes suggested that this was the first true sphinx, although there is debate about the sphinx at Giza that was credited to Khafre.
 She became the longest living royal member of the dynasty, living into the reign of Shepseskaf.

 Khafre

 Khafre, son of Khufu, succeeded his supposed brother, Djedefre, after his short reign.
 He chose to build his pyramid close to his father, matching it in style and being almost as large.
 At the front of the pyramid causeway lies the Great Sphinx that is said to bear his features.
 There is still debate on whether his Sphinx was erected before Djedefre's.
 Khafre's sphinx was well-known and closer to his subjects, making it harder to determine which was built first due to biased record keeping.

+Khafre built the most amount of statues for Dynasty IV, leading to greater evidence of his 25 year long rule.
+He did cause controversy however, with his statue depicting his ties still to the god Horus, rather than Ra.

 Menkaure

-Like many kings in this dynasty, the length of Menkaure's reign is uncertain, being projected for more than 63 years but it can certainly be an exaggeration.
-Menkaure succeeded his father, King Khafre.
+Menkaure succeeded his father, Khafre, as King of Egypt.
+Menkaure is consistently depicted in his statuary as being around the personifications of deities, and nomes.

 His pyramid is the third and smallest of those at Giza pyramid complex and is known as Netjer-er-Menkaure, which translates into "Menkaure is Divine".
 There was a sarcophagus found within the pyramid, that is approximately eight feet in length and three feet in height, made of basalt.
-Like many of the previous pyramids, Menkaure's was not inscribed, the interior having no record keeping of any kind.

 Shepseskaf

 Shepseskaf is generally accepted as the last king of the Fourth Dynasty, succeeding Menkaure.
 There is no conclusive evidence of who his mother is, though it is believed that he was the son of a minor queen.
-Who his wife was also is unknown.
+Who his wife was also is unknown.It is also uncertain of his relationship to Menkaure, and if he was a son or brother.

 Shepseskaf broke the chain of pyramid building by the previous five kings.
-Instead of a triangular pyramid, he chose to construct a rectangular block, commonly known as the Mastabat al-Fir’aun ("Pharaoh's Bench").
-In like fashion, however, little script was found inside his tomb and he was buried in very simple terms.
+Instead of a pyramid, he chose to construct a mastaba, a rectangular block, which is commonly referred to as the Mastabat al-Fir’aun ("Pharaoh's Bench").